Which city is cheaper, Madrid or Paris?

 For foodies, Paris is an obvious choice, as it is one of the food capitals of the world.
 There are countless local restaurants, markets, and patisseries to explore.
 Make sure you try the steak tartare, pate, and macarons.

 Madrid has long been recognized as a culinary destination with great restaurants.
 The city has a mix of flavors that come from all of Spain.
+There are amazing markets where you can grab a meal or snack.
+There are also many high quality restaurants around town where you're guaranteed a good meal.
 Local favorites include roast suckling pig, Spanish omelette, and meat and chickpea stew.

-Paris and Madrid are both destinations where visitors can find live music.
+Paris and Madrid are both destinations where visitors can find terrific live music.

 Live music, and music in many other forms, is everyone in Madrid Rock, jazz, and flamenco are all popular in the city.
 Some of the most well known music venues include Sala Caracol, Sala Clamores, and Costello Club.

-If you're looking to go shopping, Paris and Madrid both offer plenty of spots.
+If you're looking to go shopping, Paris and Madrid both offer plenty of terrific spots.

 The abundance of shops in Madrid make it a world-class shopping destination.
 Gran Vía is a main thoroughfare in Madrid that is also popular for shopping.
 Calle Fuencarral is where you'll find the fashion shops and Calle Preciados is a fun pedestrian area to explore.

-Paris is a very family-friendly destination.
+Paris is an extremely popular city to visit for families.
 Check out Jardin du Luxembourg, or one of the city's many playgrounds.
 Also grab a treat at one of the city's many patisseries.
 And of course, there's Disneyland Paris.

 Madrid is a very kid-friendly city.
 Kids love splashing around at Madrid Río, taking a ride on the cable car (Teleférico), and exploring the city's many parks and playgrounds.
 There's even a maze at Sabatini Gardens.
 Restaurants around the city are also very kid-friendly.

-Paris makes for a terrific place to visit as a couple.
+Paris is a great city for couples, as it has plenty to offer.
 A city filled with romance, you really can't find a more ideal destination for a European honeymoon or a couple's getaway.

 Madrid is a very popular place to visit for couples.
 Fun and romantic activities around town include taking a boat ride at Casa de Campo, riding a bike in one of the many parks, and enjoy dinner and show in the evening.